CodeReviewDAO/dxd_codereview/Reviews/38 - Memri Data Privacy DAO based on the MVPR/5 - Plugins Batch 4 - Submission 2/README.md

 The Readme file has sufficient basic usage instructions for the implemented methods.
 The reviewer was able to build, run and use the project using project documentation.

+However, before the last milestone, the project documentation should be expanded and users should be informed about the usage status in detail.

 Requirement | Finding
 ------------ | -------------